 As with many new uses and based on many factors that are difficult to quantify, it is difficult to anticipate exact demand for a new use; however, if parking shortages or other parking-related problems occur, the business owner or operator will be required to monitor the parking lot and institute appropriate operational measures necessary to minimize or eliminate the problem in a manner deemed appropriate by the Director of Economic and Development Services (see "Operational Conditions" of Approval No. 7 in the attached Resolution).
-Examples of parking demand management techniques include, but are not limited to, requiring employees to park offsite, reducing operating hours of the business, hiring an employee to monitor parking lot use and assist with customer parking lot circulation, encouraging customers to take advantage of delivery service instead visits. store offering an employee shuttle service. and incentivizing carpooling/cycling/walking.
+Examples of parking demand management techniques include, but are not limited to, requiring employees to park offsite, reducing operating hours of the business, hiring an employee to monitor parking lot use and assist with customer parking lot circulation, encouraging customers to take advantage of delivery service instead visits. employee and incentivizing offerina an shuttle service. carpooling/cycling/walking.